FriendsOfVictoire/WidgetSimpleContactFormBundle/README.md

-Victoire CMS SimpleContactForm Bundle
+Victoire CMS Simple contact Form Bundle
 ============

-Need to add a simplecontactform in a victoire cms website ?
+Need to add a simple contact form in a victoire cms website ?
-Get this simplecontactform bundle and so on
+Get this bundle and so on

 First you need to have a valid Symfony2 Victoire edition.
 Then you just have to run the following composer command :

-    php composer.phar require victoire/simplecontactform-bundle
+    php composer.phar require friendsvictoire/simplecontactform-widget

 Do not forget to add the bundle in your AppKernel !